Online Bachelor of Arts in Mass Communication with a Concentration in Political Communication

 *Students who will not have 30 transferable credit hours by the time they plan to enroll at LSU can still be considered for admission if they meet all remaining transfer requirements.

-To see about transfer credits please check out the TIGER TRANSFER TABLES
+To see about transfer credits please check out the TIGER TRANSFER TABLES.

 Re-Entry Student Admission Requirements

-Students interested in applying for re-entry to LSU must have a 2.0 GPA on all LSU coursework and must meet the requirements for their prospective senior college.
-Students who have attempted 30 or more hours at another institution must also have a 2.5 cumulative GPA on all college work attempted.
+- Students who have attempted 30 or more hours at another institution must also have a 2.5 cumulative GPA on all college work attempted.
 For your senior college specific requirements please check out the Re-Entry Student Requirements per College.

 If you feel like you do not meet any of the above qualifications please reach out to your Enrollment Coach team member as there are different evaluation pathways for non-traditional students to take.